-News Associates has been named the top fast-track journalism course in the UK by the National Council for the Training of Journalists for the last five years, and it’s been ranked the number one journalism course in London for nine straight years.
+News Associates has been named the top fast-track journalism course in the UK by the National Council for the Training of Journalists for the last five years, and it’s been ranked the number one journalism course in London for ten straight years.
 Click here to see the NCTJ results tables.

 You will study core modules – see left or click here for course elements – and have the chance to choose a specialist module in either sports journalism or production journalism.

 Entwined in all of your other modules you will also study video and multimedia journalism but this does not have its own formal exam.

 But most importantly, if breaking news hits, we are likely to throw the timetable out of the window and get you working as real journalists.
 Just recently, our trainees covered the Grenfell Tower fire and the Manchester arena bombing – as well as scheduled events such as the General Election.